Porfimer Sodium (POR-fi-mer SOE-dee-um)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to porfimer or other porphyrin medicines such as hemin (Panhematin®).
-Do not use this medicine if you have porphyria (a problem with enzymes in your body) or if you have a tumor that is causing problems with a blood vessel.
-You should not use this medicine if you have swollen veins, large ulcers (sores), or a hole in your esophagus or lungs.
+You should not receive this medicine if you have had an allergic reaction to porfimer or other porphyrin medicines such as hemin (Panhematin®).
+Do not receive this medicine if you have porphyria (a problem with enzymes in your body) or if you have a tumor that is causing problems with a blood vessel.
+You should not receive this medicine if you have swollen veins, large ulcers (sores), or a hole in your esophagus or lungs.

 How to Use This Medicine